-This prefetch can only occur when the original fetch is complete.
-Waiting for completion of the first fetch means that by the time it becomes possible for the prefetch to be initiated, the TCU might already require the next translation and might have already begun a fetch for it.
-Therefore, TCU prefetch only results in a performance advantage if the number of cycles that is taken for the sequence of incoming transactions to move from one page to the next sequential page is greater than the number of cycles that is taken for the TCU to complete the original translation fetch and to start the subsequent prefetch.
+The prefetch can only occur when the original request is complete irrespective of whether translation table walks were required because the prefetch uses the same translation slot as the original request.
+Waiting for completion of the original request means that by the time it becomes possible for the prefetch to be initiated, the TCU might have already received a non-speculative request for the next translation and begun to handle this request using a separate translation slot.
+Therefore, TCU prefetch only results in a performance advantage if the number of cycles between each sequential translation request from the TBU is greater than the number of cycles that is taken for the TCU to complete the original translation request and to start the subsequent prefetch.